The Essentials of Disciple Making

 While this post may seem rudimentary to many, the simplest and most foundational truths are often the ones that become assumed.
 The moment you assume something, you lose sight of its importance and begin searching for other things to fill its place.
 Discipleship at its essence is incredibly simple—Go, Baptize, Teach to Obey.
 We complicate discipleship when we make it about anything more than those simple things.

-One reply on “The Essentials of Disciple Making”
+One response to “The Essentials of Disciple Making”

 Leave a Reply